 A very interesting comparison are the poems of Wilfred Owen.
 Owen was a contemporary of Eliot (though not in the same circles) who fought and died for Britain in WWI.
 Owen was also one of the first poets to write war poetry that portrayed the horrific realities of war and our loss of humanity when we shrug at death.
 Not dissimilar topics to Eliot, and yet, when compared, Owen’s verse is full of passion and emotion while “The Waste Land” is just deadened.
 4

 In the faint moonlight, the grass is singing

 Over the tumbled graves, about the chapel

 there is the empty chapel, only the wind’s home

 It has no windows, and the door swings,

 In a flash of lightning.
 Then a damp gust

 Decay is an oft-used image in Eliot’s poetry because it evokes our own fears of death and non-being.
 As a publisher, Eliot nurtured many writers and talents throughout his career.
 One of his brightest is Marianne Moore, a poet of precision and imagination who, in the erudite fashion of Eliot, combined worldwide influences to create perilous imagery.

-I confess to not understanding a great deal of “The Waste Land,” but the older I become, the more this poem resonates.
+I confess to not understanding the technicalities of “The Waste Land,” but the older I become, the more this poem resonates emotionally.
 I think we all have buried awarenesses that move through us like waves.
 The swells rise and fall and occasionally spit drops into our consciousness, but they usually die back and we remain as we are.